 I hand carve my work from a single piece of rare wood, reclaimed from an old Thai house, or salvaged from a fallen tree.

-I finish my boards with vegetal hardwax oil from Germany, and gently rub a homemade, food safe nourishing balm containing organic beeswax, food grade oils and essential oils.
+I finish my boards with vegetal hardwax oil from Europe, and gently rub a homemade, food-safe nourishing balm containing organic beeswax, food grade oils, and essential oils.

-Each of my board comes with a small tin of the balm and care instructions.
+Each of my board comes with a tin of the balm, and a care instructions card.

 Wood is a hardy and resilient material but will require a little care if you want it to continue to look its best.
 Please follow these instructions to maintain your Wood Side Story pieces and feel free to get in touch should you ever need advice.